 Be it cart abandonment emails, product upselling campaigns, or product recommendations.

 But more on that later :).

-How to use email marketing for ecommerce?
+How to use email marketing automation throughout the customer lifecycle

 One of the main advantages of email is that it works perfectly across the entire customer lifecycle.

 - or retain your existing customers,